 In this crazed mash-up parody of the Harry Potter and Twilight series - with cameos crashing in from Lord of the Rings, Star Wars, Alice in Wonderland and many other places - you'll encounter invisible rabbits, magical carrot weapons, random lunatics, soothing offstage voices, evil gourmets and much more, as everyone's favorite wizards, vampires and werewolves battle to save miserable, gloomy Spork - and indeed the world - from certain destruction.

-Straight Eye for the Gay Guy short film screening at Woods Hole!
-Straight Eye for the Gay Guy, which I adapted into a short film directed by Mary Lou Belli, is screening at the Woods Hole Film Festival on Cape Cod during the last week in July.
-More festival news soon!
+Straight Eye for the Gay Guy wins at California Independent Film Festival!
+Straight Eye for the Gay Guy, which I adapted into a short film directed by Mary Lou Belli, won "Best Mini-Short" at the California Indepdendent Film Festival in September!
+It has since also screened at Palm Springs' Cinema Diverse, presenting the best in LGBT cinema, and the Ojai Film Festival.

 Take My Online Playwriting Course!